odak.learn.tools

 field–Input field MxN or KxJxMxN or KxMxNxJ array. -

-size–Size to be zeropadded (e.g., [m, n], last two dimensions only). -
+size–Size to be zeropadded (e.g., [m, n], last two dimensions only).
+If None, doubles the last two dimensions. -

 method–Zeropad either by placing the content to center or to the left.